See how family-friendly benefits at Hasbro, Lendlease, and Siemens helped increase employee engagement, in this review by Jerene Ang.

 Despite the company’s annual leave entitlement being above industry norms – 22 days per year – in 2015, Lendlease took things a step further by providing employees with three days of wellbeing leave per calendar year.

-Vicki Ng, head of compensation and benefits for Asia at Lendlease, said: “Employees can utilise these three wellbeing leave days to engage in any health and wellbeing activities, or use it to care for their family members, for example, accompanying parents to the doctor.
+Vicki Ng, head of human resources Asia at Lendlease, said: “Employees can utilise these three wellbeing leave days to engage in any health and wellbeing activities, or use it to care for their family members, for example, accompanying parents to the doctor.
 The objective is to emphasise the importance of work-life harmony, encouraging employees to spend time with their loved ones and to rest and recharge.”

 Lendlease also has a shared parental leave programme offering employees who are parents up to 20 weeks of time off, applicable to both biological and adopted children.

 “At Lendlease, we recognise that each family situation may be different, and if the father or partner is the primary carer, he/she can access the balance of the parental leave not utilised by the mother on top of the father’s existing paternity leave entitlement,” she said.

 Apart from leave benefits, Lendlease offers employees flexible work arrangements, including staggered work hours, ad-hoc time-off, working remotely, a compressed work week and sabbatical leave.
 The company also has a “Blue Sky Friday” initiative which encourages staff to leave the office earlier on Fridays, while the sky is still blue.